JingZhang617/Scribble_Saliency/README.md

 # Train Model

-1) Prepare data for training (We provided the related data in the "data" folder)
+1) Prepare data for training (We provided the related data in: https://drive.google.com/file/d/15uasGpd6fRUtpwo21LovFtzZBUh0zHF0/view?usp=sharing.
+Please download it and put it in the "data" folder)

   a) We have scribble dataset (1: foreground, 2: background, 0: unknown), raw RGB images, gray images and edge map from:https://github.com/yun-liu/rcf.